-Prince Edward Island (PEI) is a Canadian province located on the east coast of the country.
-It is the smallest province in Canada, with a population of just over 157,000 people.
-Despite its small size, the island is a popular tourist destination due to its natural beauty, cultural significance, and unique attractions.
+Prince Edward Island (PEI) is a Canadian province located on the country’s east coast.
+It is the smallest province in Canada, with just over 157,000 people.
+Despite its small size, tourism is vital to PEI’s economy, particularly during the summer months.
+The influx of visitors to its beaches, historical sites, and cultural festivals significantly boost local businesses.
+Seasonal tourism generates substantial income, supports many jobs, and contributes to the overall economic health of the province.

 Overview of Montague and Surrounding Areas